Wagner boss Prigozhin confirmed dead in plane crash - Moscow

 - Published

-Wagner chief Yevgeny Prigozhin has been confirmed dead after genetic analysis of bodies found in Wednesday's plane crash, Russian officials have said.
+Wagner chief Yevgeny Prigozhin has been confirmed dead after genetic analysis of bodies found in Wednesday's plane crash, Russian officials say.

 The Investigative Committee (SK) said the identities of all 10 victims had been established and corresponded to those on the flight's passenger list.